tshepang/blog/content/computing/most exciting software projects.rst

   A new programming language meant to replace the likes of C/C++, while also claimed to be a technically superior competitor to Go.
-  ETA for the first stable release (1.0) is end of 2014.
+  ETA for the first stable release (1.0) is early 2015.

 * Servo__

-  The future replacement of Gecko, the HTML rendering engine powering Firefox.
+  A possible future replacement of Gecko, the HTML rendering engine powering Firefox.
 It is written in Rust.